A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Extension to system of diffusion equations

 Let $a_1=0.005$, $a_2=0.1$, $L=2\pi$, $p_{11}=(u^{(1)})^2-0.6$, $p_{12}=1$, $p_{21}=-1.5$, $p_{22}=2$.
 We consider the initial conditions of four point sources described by the linear combination of the Gaussian functions:

-Here, $\sigma^2=0.05$, $\mathbf{x}_0^{(1)}=(\pi/2,\pi/2)^\mathrm{T}$, $\mathbf{x}_0^{(2)}=(\pi/2,3\pi/2)^\mathrm{T}$, $\mathbf{x}_0^{(3)}=(3\pi/2,\pi/2)^\mathrm{T}$, $\mathbf{x}_0^{(4)}=(3\pi/2,3\pi/2)^\mathrm{T}$, and $A$ is a normalized parameter such that the $l^2$ norm of the function at $N^2$ grid points is normalized to $1$.
-We provide a simulation result with $N=2^4$ in Fig.~\ref{appE:Fig1}.
+Here, $\sigma^2=0.05$, $\mathbf{x}_0^{(1)}=(\pi/2,\pi/2)^\mathrm{T}$, $\mathbf{x}_0^{(2)}=(\pi/2,3\pi/2)^\mathrm{T}$, $\mathbf{x}_0^{(3)}=(3\pi/2,\pi/2)^\mathrm{T}$, $\mathbf{x}_0^{(4)}=(3\pi/2,3\pi/2)^\mathrm{T}$, and $A$ is a normalized parameter such that the $\ell^2$-norm of the function at $N=N_0^2$ grid points is normalized to $1$.
+We provide a simulation result with $N_0=2^4$ in Fig.~\ref{appE:Fig1}.

 It demonstrates the formulation of ring pattern around the initial point sources.
-The simulation is done by Qiskit emulator, and we directly obtain the success probability by the state vector after each PITE step.
+The simulation is done by Qiskit emulator, and we directly obtain the success probability by the statevector after each PITE step.
 In this example, the total success probability is extremely small ($\approx 10^{-21}$).
+According to Sect.~\ref{subsec:3-2}, the success probability for this example is proportional to $\mathrm{exp}\left(-2T(P_0+P_1/2)\right)=\mathrm{exp}\left(-1.7T\right)$, this explains the extremely small success probability for this simulation.

 \underline{\bf Example 2} Burgers' equation